Ibrahima Sissoko

-Ibrahima Sissoko (born 27 October 1997) is a professional footballer who plays as a defensive midfielder for German club VfL Bochum.
+Ibrahima Sissoko (born 27 October 1997) is a professional footballer who plays as a defensive midfielder for club Nantes.
 Born in France, he plays for the Mali national team.

 Club career

 Sissoko started his senior career at Brest in Ligue 2.
 On 8 December 2017, he scored his first goal in a 3–0 victory over Bourg-Péronnas.
 In June 2018, he joined Ligue 1 club Strasbourg.
 He netted a goal on his debut in a 2–0 away win over Bordeaux.

 On 24 June 2024, Sissoko signed a three-year contract with VfL Bochum in Germany.
 In the 2024–25 season, he recorded the most duels won in the Bundesliga, with a total of 388.

+On 12 January 2026, Sissoko returned to France and signed a two-and-a-half-year contract with Nantes.

 International career

 Born in France, Sissoko is of Malian descent.
 He was a youth international for France, having played up to the France U21s.
 He was called up to the Mali national team for a set of friendlies in October 2023.

+On 11 December 2025, Sissoko was called up to the Mali squad for the 2025 Africa Cup of Nations.